The Bizarre Sport of Ferret Legging

 A Word about Ferrets

-To those unfamiliar with the wee beasties, ferrets are basically a set of teeth at the front end of a foot-long furry body; think small dachshund with a rodent head.
+To those unfamiliar with the wee beasties, ferrets are basically a set of teeth at the front end of a foot-long furry body; think small dachshund with much sharper teeth.

 They have been called piranhas on legs and the shark of the land.

 Their main function was to scare the bejesus out of rabbits.
 In the days when protein was hard to come by for working people in Britain, ferrets were popped into rabbit warrens.
 The terrified bunnies scampered out of their bolt holes only to get entangled in the nets that poachers had placed over them.
 A whack with a stick and pie followed.